Bitbucket is a website that allows Git coders to manage their codes and collaborate with one another in real time.

 How to Get Started With Bitbucket Pages

 There are many steps in order to create your first Bitbucket page.
 However, the process is pretty user-friendly.
 Once you understand the jargon of the website and create your first repository, the other steps will follow suit in no time.
-The learning curve for Bitbucket can be sharp, but with a few hours of focus it will start making sense in no time, even for those with very limited experience.
+The learning curve for Bitbucket can be sharp, but with a few hours of focus it will start making sense, even for those with very limited experience.

 Create a Bitbucket Account